-Slightly different, the One Wall kitchen works well by keeping everything from appliances to ingredients in close proximity allowing you to save space.
+Slightly different, the one wall kitchen works well by keeping everything from appliances to ingredients in close proximity allowing you to save space.
 For this reason it is a great choice whether you are short on space, or looking to create an airy, open plan kitchen.
 In a one wall kitchen, the sink is often located in between the oven and fridge as a convenient middle ground for cleaning.

-Other possibilities for the rectangular kitchens
+Other possibilities for a rectangular kitchen

 If you have the space for one, a work table can be a great asset to any kitchen.

-If your kitchen is suitable you could consider placing a working table in the middle of room: this kind of solution is incredibly helpful for the overall efficiency of your room.
+If your kitchen is suitable you could consider placing a working table in the middle of room.
+This kind of solution is incredibly helpful for the overall efficiency of your room.
 If you haven't got enough space in the middle of the room you could place a breakfast bar at the end of the worktop (especially in an L-shaped kitchen).
 Alternatively, if the room is even larger, you could put a dining table with seats.

 - What elements do you want to be close together, such as the fridge and the oven, so you don’t have to make so many trips around the kitchen?